filakhtov/gentoo-use-docs/www-client/chromium.md

 Pass the `is_official_build=true` and `is_cfi=false` options to the `gn gen` command.
 First flag is responsible for a set of optimization flags that are enabled by the official Chrome builds, while the second disables CFI (Control Flow Integrity) for virtual calls, indirect calls and bad casts, because it is unsupported on GCC compiler.
 Enabling this flag slows down the build process but should have advantages during the runtime.

 It is safe to disable this flag.

+### pax-kernel
+Disable the PaX MPROTECT kernel restrictions for the `mksnapshot` and `v8_context_snapshot_generator` binaries by setting an `m` flag on them so that they can run under the PaX-enabled kernel.

+This flag should only be enabled for systems with a PaX-restricted kernel.

 ### pgo
 Only works with the Clang compiler.
 Pass the `use_lld=true` option to the `gn gen` command and perform the build twice: first time passing the `chrome_pgo_phase=1` option to the `gn gen` command to produce unoptimized version, then use profiler to determine various optimizations that can be performed, and finally perform a second build passing the `chrome_pgo_phase=2` option this time applying the determined optimizations and producing a final version.
 Enabling this flag will significantly increase the build time and slightly improve the runtime performance.